mpkrass7/m_pkfire/content/post/2022-07-22-nested-crossvalidation/index.md

 ### Enter Nested CV

 Cross validation suffers from exactly the same problem as making a validation split.
-If it is used to decide between model hyper parameters, it shouldn't also be used to evaluate the winning model.
+If it is used to decide between model hyper-parameters, it shouldn't also be used to evaluate the winning model.
 This is exactly what you can read in the [Scikit-Learn documentaiton](https://scikit-learn.org/stable/auto_examples/model_selection/plot_nested_cross_validation_iris.html), which also explains what Nested Cross validation is for:

 *"..Choosing the parameters that maximize non-nested CV biases the model to the dataset, yielding an overly-optimistic score...
-Nested cross-validation (CV) is often used to train a model in which hyperparameters also need to be optimized.
+Nested cross-validation (CV) is often used to train a model in which hyper-parameters also need to be optimized.
 Nested CV estimates the generalization error of the underlying model and its (hyper)parameter search."*

 #### How Nested CV works